|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A FNR ususally operates close to the threshold of criticality.
-It is essential for the fuel geometry to remain mechanically stable to avoid potential criticality surges related to uncontrolled fluctuations in fuel geometry related to an imperfect mechanical control system which will have some position error due to hysterisis and other mechanical issues.
-The requirement for fuel bundle assembly stability leads to a fuel bundle arrangement consisting of mixed octagons and squares that provides horizontal as well as vertical fuel mechanical stability.
+It is essential for the fuel geometry to remain mechanically stable to avoid reactivity surges related to uncontrolled fluctuations in fuel geometry caused by an imperfect mechanical control system which will have some position error due to hysterisis and other mechanical issues.
+The requirement for fuel geometric stability leads to a fuel bundle arrangement consisting of mixed octagons and squares that provides horizontal as well as vertical fuel assembly mechanical stability.

-Note that FNR fuel bundles are added to or removed from the assembly of FNR fuel bundles from the side, not from the top, so that during fuel bundle addition or removal it is not necessary to pass a mobile core fuel bundle through the fixed core fuel matrix.
+Note that mobile FNR fuel bundles are always added to the assembly in the fully retracted position BEFORE adjacent fixed fuel bundles are added and are always removed AFTER adjacent fixed fuel bundles are removed so that during fuel bundle addition or removal a mobile fuel bundle is NEVER passed through an assembled fixed fuel bundle matrix.

 THERMAL POWER CONTROL: